-About NABERS and NABERS Auditing Program
+1.1 About NABERS and NABERS Auditing Program

-NABERS is a national program delivered by the NSW Office of Environment and Heritage (OEH) (the National Administrator) under the guidance of the Commonwealth, State and Territory governments.
-The program provides a suite of rating tools that measure the environmental performance of Australian buildings and tenancies.
+The National Australian Built Environment Rating System (NABERS) is a national program delivered by the NSW Government (the National Administrator) under the guidance of the Commonwealth, State and Territory governments.
+The program provides a suite of sophisticated rating tools that measure the environmental performance of Australian buildings and tenancies.
 NABERS rating tools can measure the energy efficiency, emissions intensity, water usage, waste management and indoor environment quality of a building or tenancy.
-NABERS ratings are undertaken by NABERS Assessors that have been trained and accredited by the National Administrator to deliver NABERS ratings to the market.
+NABERS ratings are undertaken by Assessors that have been trained and accredited by NABERS to deliver NABERS ratings to the market.

-To ensure the integrity of the NABERS Program, identify any gaps in Assessor technical knowledge, and provide a quality assurance measure, the National Administrator has established a NABERS Auditing Program, which is underpinned by the NABERS Auditing Policy and Procedure (this document).
+To ensure the integrity of the NABERS Program, identify any gaps in Assessor technical knowledge, and provide a quality assurance measure, NABERS has established an auditing program, which is underpinned by the NABERS Auditing Policy and Procedure (this document).